litespeedtech/lscache_mediawiki/README.md

 Installing
 -------------

-Download latest release and exact it to extensions folder.
+Download latest release and exact it to the extensions folder.

 Or if you use Composer to manage dependencies, use the following command in the root folder: